 > T-money Transportation Card

 Or, buy a T-money Card.
-This hassle-free card can be used for public transportations and taxis in all of Korea (at a discount), AREX Incheon Airport Express Train, at a convenience store, and for coin lockers.
+This hassle-free T-money card can be used for public transportation and taxis in all of Korea (at a discount), AREX Incheon Airport Express Train, at a convenience store, and for coin lockers.

 > Airport Transportation

 > Luggage Delivery Service

 Speaking of stress-free travel, why not use a super-efficient luggage delivery service from the airport to your hotel?
 These services in Korea are super fast and reliable.
 I would highly recommend it.

 > Korean High-Speed Rail Pass

-Buy a discounted KTX pass, if you are venturing outside of Seoul.
+Buy a discounted KTX pass for unlimited rides, if you are venturing outside Seoul.
 A high-speed rail takes you from Seoul to Busan in less than 2.5 hours.